basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Mathematics/Combinatorics.md

 ### Divide Rule
 - Suppose There are n/d ways to do a task if it can be done using a procedure that can be carried out in n ways, and for every way w, exactly d of the n ways correspond to way w.
 ### Permutations And Combinations
+- To compute the number of permutations & combination overflow may happen, so in case possible overflow, put numerators in array, denominator in array and cancel terms as possible first (use GCD)
 - **Permutation** of a set of distinct objects is an ordered arrangement of these objects.
 We also are interested in ordered arrangements of some of the elements of a set **Order Matters**.
 An ordered arrangement of r elements of a set is called an r-permutation. permutation is **Counting One-to-One Functions**
 - We use the principle of Inclusion Exclusion in COROLLARY 1
 ![](imgs/perm1.png)